 Make Music Upper Perk is a free event organized by volunteers, co-sponsored by ValleyArtScene and Grace Notes Piano Studio.

-See what happened at Make Music Upper Perk over the last 3 years by checking out photos, vine videos on ValleyArtScene’s Twitter feed , and longer videos and other postings at our MMUP Facebook page (and like us on Facebook, while you are there).
+See what happened at Make Music Upper Perk over the last 7 years by checking out photos, and longer videos, and other postings at our MMUP Facebook page (and like us on Facebook, while you are there), as well as taking a look around this blog and on Twitter.

 We also made the local papers: